panxchen/panxchen.github.io/_pages/about.md

 # About

 Hi!
 I'm Pan Chen, a PhD candidate in Economics at the University of Colorado, Boulder.
-My prumary research interests lie in environment, development, and economic history, with secondary interests in political economy.
-Currently, my work examines how childhood policy shocks impact long-term life outcomes.
+My primary research interests lie in environment, development, and economic history, with secondary interests in political economy.
+Currently, my work examines how childhood exposure to policy shocks impacts later-life outcomes.

 **Email:** [*pan.chen@colorado.edu*](mailto:pach8330@colorado.edu)